poltoratskyi/Smartwatch/README.md

 ## Description

-This project serves as a mini-project focusing on the sale of smartwatches, along with complementary straps and accessories.
-The website is designed as a simple, one-page platform, prioritizing a user-friendly experience.
-Crafted with simplicity in mind, the project is set to undergo gradual enhancements.
+This project focuses on selling smartwatches and additional straps and accessories.

 ## Functionality

-- Essential features mirroring a streamlined, one-page platform for smartwatches and accessories.
+- Optimized one-page platform for selling smartwatches and accessories.
-- Simplified structure designed for an uncomplicated and user-friendly online shopping experience.
-- Minimalist functionality, highlighting simplicity and ease of use for browsing and purchasing.
-- Intentionally kept minimalistic, emphasizing essential elements to serve the straightforward purpose of the smartwatch store.
-- Mobile optimization guarantees a seamless shopping experience across various screen sizes and devices.

 ## Requirements